Civil Service Exam Frequently Asked Questions

 Q. Are study materials available?

-A. For some examinations, the New York State Civil Service develops study guides.
+A. For some examinations, the NYS Civil Service Commission develops study guides.
 If a study

 guide is provided for an examination, this is listed on the exam announcement.
-There are some study guides in the Personnel
+The NYS Civil Service

-applicants to use the subject of information section of the announcement as a guide
+Commission advises applicants to use the “Subjects of Examination” section of the announcement as a guide

-for studying and that your

-Some materials may be available through public libraries, public employee unions and provide publishers.
-We can
+for studying.
+Some materials may be available through public libraries or public employee unions; however,

 Q. What are "special arrangements"?

-appropriate documentation detailing the assistance needed.
+the assistance needed.
 Candidates who request accommodation for reason of religious accommodation must

-file documentation signed by their religious advisor or a sworn affidavit of your own attesting
+file documentation signed by their religious advisor or a sworn affidavit of your own attesting to your

 Q. Are examinations ever canceled?

-A. As the New York State Civil Service Commission schedules examinations on a statewide basis, it is very
+A. As the NYS Civil Service Commission schedules examinations on a statewide basis, it is very

 rare for one to be canceled.
-In case of weather or other emergency, announcement of cancellation will be
+In case of weather or other emergency, candidates will be notified accordingly.

 Q. Do I have to be a United States citizen in order to be employed in civil service?